 In both instances, individuals are encouraged to regularly perform a variety of strength training exercises, mobility exercises, and stretches.

-The diagram below will show you the basic low-back strength training exercises, mobility exercises, and stretches.
+The diagram below will show you the basic mid back stretches, strength training exercises, and mobility exercises.
 These simple exercises can be performed with minimal training and without equipment.

 It is recommended that these exercises be performed at least once daily (more if tolerated).
-If you frequently or currently suffering from low back pain, it is essential not to be overly aggressive when performing said exercises.
+If you are frequently suffering from back pain, it is essential not to be overly aggressive when performing said exercises.
 Doing so might lead to the worsening of pain or symptoms.

 Instead, you can do the following.